-The new additive manufacturing processes enable complex geometries to be produced without casting moulds and other tools.
-Thus in 3D printing a component can be built up layer-by-layer from a starting material like plastic, ceramic or metal.
-Many previous limitations on construction no longer apply and components with practically any complex geometry can be produced with micrometer precision.
-Potential areas of application for this technology range from industry to medicine through to food production.
-The expectations regarding the further development of “3D printing” are correspondingly high.
+The new additive manufacturing processes enable complex geometries to be produced without casting molds and other tools.
+Thus, with 3D printing, a component can be built up layer-by-layer from materials like plastic, ceramic or metal.
+Many previous limitations on construction no longer apply and components with practically any complex geometry can be produced with mi-crometer precision.
+Potential areas of application for this technology range from industry to medicine to food production.
+The expectations regarding further development of 3D printing are correspondingly high.

-The statement complements another academy statement on additive production that focuses on economic and technological questions regarding the whole network of value creation.
+This statement complements another academy statement focused on economic and technological questions of additive production within the entire value-adding network.

 ML = Member of the Leopoldina

 Scientific Officer, Department Science - Policy - Society

 |Phone||0345 - 47 239 - 873|

 |Fax||0345 - 47 239 - 839|